apache/hudi/rfc/rfc-56/rfc-56.md

 ### [3] Try to resolve conflict

-For now, the default behavior is throwing an `HoodieWriteConflictException`
+For now, the default behavior is that conflict write handlers will throw an `HoodieWriteConflictException` which are running on executors.
+Also these tasks will be failed and retried.

+As for HoodieDeltaStreamer, when we detect marker conflicts, corresponding writing task fails and retries.
+If the retry reaches a certain number of times we set, the current stage will fail.
+At this time, this behavior is consistent with the existing OCC based conflict detection.

 ## Configuration